Websites you NEED to visit Top

 6,000 lbs Empty weight

-Produced between 1967 and 1969, the Kaiser Jeep M-715 was built primarily as a replacement to the older Dodge M-37 truck.
+Produced between 1967 & 1969, the Kaiser Jeep M-715 was built primarily as a replacement to the older Dodge M-37 truck.
 The M-715 is a 1-1/4 ton truck using C.O.T.S.
 (Commercial-Off-The-Shelf) design to utilize a mostly civilian produced vehicle converted to military use.
-This design is based on the civilian Jeep Gladiator pickup and the later J-series trucks.
+This design is based on the civilian Jeep Gladiator pickup & the later J-series trucks.
 33,000 M-715s were produced during the 3-year contract span.
-It is estimated 2,000 to 3,000 M-715s, M-724 contact maintenance trucks, and M-725 ambulance derivatives are still in existence today.
+It's estimated 2,000 to 3,000 M-715s, M-724 contact maintenance trucks, & M-725 ambulance derivatives are still in existence today.

 The M-715 was used mainly in Germany during cold war operations for transport of goods, troops, and communication equipment.
 While the M-715 was used in Vietnam, it was only in limited numbers.
 Very little documentation or photographic evidence has been produced to confirm more than a handful were used in that theater.